How to Install WordPress 4.7 On Ubuntu 16.10/16.04 Using LAMP Stack

 For those who cannot afford the hustles of developing websites from scratch, there are now several content management systems (CMSs) such as WordPress that you can take advantage of to setup blogs as well as complete websites with a few clicks.

 WordPress is a powerful, free and open-source, highly pluggable and customizable CMS that is being used by millions around the world to run blogs and fully functional websites.

 It is easy to install and learn, especially for persons who do not have prior website design and development knowledge.
 With millions of plugins and themes available, developed by an active and dedicated community of fellow users and developers, that you can utilize to tailor your blog or website to work and look just the way you want.

-In this post, we shall run through the various steps you can follow, to install the latest version of WordPress 4.6 on Ubuntu 16.04 and Linux Mint 18 with LAMP (Linux, Apache, MySQL and PHP) stack.
+In this post, we shall run through the various steps you can follow, to install the latest version of WordPress 4.7 on Ubuntu 16.10, Ubuntu 16.04 and Linux Mint 18 with LAMP (Linux, Apache, MySQL and PHP) stack.

 First, we shall uncover the various steps for installation of LAMP stack before progressing to install WordPress.